Dynamic Variation:

 5. Climbing

-Climbing is a diverse field that covers variations such as rock climbing, ice climbing, sports climbing, bouldering and scrambling.
+Climbing is a diverse sport in Norway with rock climbing, ice climbing, sports climbing, bouldering and scrambling, and more.
 Whatever tickles your fancy, you’ll get a wonderful mix of excitement and contact with nature.

-From north to south, you will find guided climbing tours, courses and trails for all levels.
-A great starting point for various climbing adventures is the town of Åndalsnes, known as "the capital of mountaineering".
-While you’re there you can pop into the Norwegian Tindesenter, which is equipped with the highest indoor climbing wall in the country.
-You can also learn more about the history of mountaineering.
+From north to south, you can find guided climbing tours, courses and routes for all levels.
+A great starting point for climbing adventures is the town of Åndalsnes, known as "the capital of mountaineering".
+Visit the Norwegian Tindesenter, which is equipped with one of the highest indoor climbing walls in the country and where you can learn more about the history of mountaineering.
+Bergen is home to Vestveggen, the largest indoor climbing centre in the Nordics, perfect for a rainy day!

-Another way to test if you get on with heights is to go to one of the country's many climbing parks.
-Challenge your balance and try different obstacles in between the treetops.
-Many climbing parks have zip lines, cable cars and a jumping tower too.
+You can also head to one of the country's many climbing parks.
+Test your balance and try different obstacles among the treetops.
+Many climbing parks have ziplines, cable cars, and jumping towers too.

 6. Via ferrata

 Ready to rock?
-Via ferrata, which means rail in Italian, is a form of rock climbing where you are securely attached to a wire.
-New via ferrata trails appear regularly.
-At the time of writing, there are about twenty around the country, for example in Valdres, Hardanger, Loen, Åndalsnes, and Hemsedal.
+Via ferrata, 'iron way' in Italian, is a form of rock climbing where you are securely attached to a wire.
+New via ferrata routes are steadily being opened across the country.
+At the time of writing, there are around twenty, including in Valdres, Hardanger, Loen, Åndalsnes, and Hemsedal.

-The length, height, and difficulty level of via ferratas vary a great deal, so you can easily find one even if you have no previous climbing experience.
-And regardless of the level, you can count on a jaw dropping view!
+Their length, height, and difficulty level vary a great deal, so you can easily find one for you even if you have no previous climbing experience.
+Regardless of your route, you can look forward to some jaw-dropping views!

 7. Summer skiing

-Imagine skiing down long, gentle trails with a heavenly view of the fjord and mountains – dressed in a t-shirt.
-Yep, in Norway you can enjoy the magic of winter in the middle of the summer at Stryn Summer Ski Center, Galdhøpiggen Summer Ski Center and FONNA Glacier Ski Resort in Hardanger.
+Imagine skiing down long, gentle slopes with a heavenly view of the fjord and mountains – dressed in a t-shirt.
+That's right, in Norway you can enjoy the magic of winter in the middle of summer at Stryn Summer Ski Center, Galdhøpiggen Summer Ski Center, and the FONNA Glacier Ski Resort in Hardanger.
 The latter two have several slopes of varying difficulty as well as snow parks with fun rails and jumps.
 FONNA Glacier Ski Resort also offers guided glacier hikes.

-The opening hours of the summer ski centres depend on the snow and weather conditions.
-Keep an eye on the snow reports before you head off, and have a plan B in case you are unlucky with the weather.
+Opening hours in summer depend on snow and weather conditions.
+Keep an eye on the snow reports before you head off, and have a plan B in case you get unlucky with the weather.

 8. RIB safaris

 Sturdy, stable RIB boats are perfect for fast fun at sea.
 Just sit back and enjoy the fjords, the midnight sun, white-tailed eagles or killer whales.
-No matter where the journey heads, be prepared for a riveting ride!
+No matter where your journey takes you, be prepared for a riveting ride!

 9. Diving

 You can also find a wealth of extraordinary nature experiences underwater.
 Study life below the surface in Saltstraumen, the world's strongest tidal current, in Northern Norway, in the fjords of Fjord Norway, or in the archipelago in Southern Norway.
-Dive in to view rare fish species, lobster and king crabs up close.
+Get up close to rare fish species, lobster and king crab.
 There are also opportunities to explore shipwrecks and the mysteries they’ve left behind.
-In Lindesnes, you can also go fine-dining among sea creatures in the world's largest underwater restaurant Under.
+In Lindesnes, you can even have a fine dining experience among sea creatures in the world's largest underwater restaurant, Under.

 All along the coast, diving centres offer courses and guided dives.
-And thanks to the warm currents from the Gulf Stream, the water temperature is a lot higher than you’d expect at this latitude.
+Thanks to the warm waters of the Gulf Stream, the temperature is a lot higher than you’d expect at this latitude.

 10. Surfing, windsurfing and water kiting